-- Heat a pan in medium flame, add 1/4 cup of cooking oil.
+- Heat a pan in medium flame, add 1/4 cup of sesame oil.
 Then add mustard seeds and allow them to crackle.

 - Add chopped lemon pieces and the lemon juice.
 Then add asafoetida.

-- Add salt and allow it cook for 3-4 minutes in medium flame.
+- Then cook for 3-4 minutes in medium flame.

-1. You can also use store bought pickle powder instead of the home made powder.
+- You can also use store-bought pickle powder instead of the homemade powder in this Indian lemon pickle recipe.
 Or for quick pickle recipe just add chili powder.